kalaspuff/tomodachi/README.md

 user credentials or hosting configuration to be able to access queues and topics.*

-**For simplicity, let\'s do HTTP:**
+**For simplicity, let's do HTTP:**

-- On each POST request to `/sheep`, the service will wait for up to one whole second (pretend that it\'s performing I/O -- waiting for response on a slow sheep counting database modification, for example) and then issue a 200 OK with some data.
+- On each POST request to `/sheep`, the service will wait for up to one whole second (pretend that it's performing I/O -- waiting for response on a slow sheep counting database modification, for example) and then issue a 200 OK with some data.
-- It\'s also possible to query the amount of times the POST tasks has run by doing a `GET` request to the same url, `/sheep`.
+- It's also possible to query the amount of times the POST tasks has run by doing a `GET` request to the same url, `/sheep`.
 - By using `@tomodachi.http` an HTTP server backed by `aiohttp` will be started on service start. `tomodachi` will act as a middleware to route requests to the correct handlers, upgrade websocket connections and then also gracefully await connections with still executing tasks, when the service is asked to stop -- up until a configurable amount of time has passed.

 ```python